-The Gujral Foundation in association with Outset India is pleased to present multi-disciplinary artist Remen Chopra W. Van Der Vaart’s solo exhibition ‘Memory’s Cut:Its Deep Embrace’ at 24 Jor Bagh, New Delhi.
-The exhibition is a highlight of the VIP programme of the India Art Fair 2020 and will feature new works by the artist.
+The Gujral Foundation in association with Outset India was pleased to present multi-disciplinary artist Remen Chopra W. Van Der Vaart’s solo exhibition ‘Memory’s Cut:Its Deep Embrace’ at 24 Jor Bagh, New Delhi.
+The exhibition was a highlight of the VIP programme of the India Art Fair 2020 and featured new works by the artist.

 Remen’s work bridges the past, present and future, where time is seen as a continuous loop of events.
-The exhibition is a poignant chronicle of her life that intertwines personal archives, notions of home and memory.
+The exhibition was a poignant chronicle of her life that intertwined personal archives, notions of home and memory.